akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 You can define the product link rules via the [API](#https://api.akeneo.com/documentation/asset-manager.html#introduction) or directly in the PIM user interface, by editing a JSON field.
 The format is exactly the same in the API and in the PIM interface.

 ::: warning
-To use the product link rules on product models, you should use the "identifier" of the model in the `field` of the product selections part.
+To use the product link rules on product models, you should use `identifier` as value for the `field` key of the product selections part.
 :::

 ::: info